 BUDGET FOR BETS, BUT NOT BOOZE

 It’s simple economics that if you stick around long enough in a casino, you’re going to spend more around the table than at the bar.
-The ‘house’ will take advantage of this; if you hang around long enough at a table, then they’ll start to ply you with booze.
+The ‘house’ will take advantage of this; if you spend some time at the table, then they’ll start to ply you with booze.
 So, no need to delve into your pockets for drinks if you’re betting.
 Simples.

-Remember though, that’s it’s best to keep your wits about you and stick to your budget, even when a little light headed.
-And despite the ‘party now, pay for it later’ mantra of Las Vegas, try to behave; you don’t wanted to be 86’d for playing the prat, afterall.
+Remember, though, that it’s best to keep your wits about you and stick to your budget, even when a little light headed.
+And despite the ‘party now, pay for it later’ mantra of Las Vegas, dp try to behave; you don’t want to be 86’d for playing the prat, after all.

 DRESS WITH EXTREMES IN MIND

 Las Vegas is hot – you’re in the middle of the desert, after all – and you might be doing a bit of walking between venues, so dress accordingly.
 However, indoors the A.C is on full blast, 24/7, so pack a light jacket, too, or you’ll be sweating one minute, shivering the next.

 WEAR A WATCH

 It’s also easy to lose track of time in a room with no windows, no clocks and abundant distractions.
 Add to that the fact that mobile phones are banned (or, at the very least, discouraged) around the table, and you might find your weekend is over and you haven’t eaten, slept or left the first poker table you sat down at.
 A simple solution, then, is to wear a watch.

 New York may be nicknamed The City That Never Sleeps, but we think Vegas has equal claim to that title.
 That said, Vegas isn’t just about casinos and nighttime fun.